JuniperMar/JuniperMar/README.md

 - 👋 Hi, I’m @JuniperMar
-- 👀 I’m interested in math.
+- 👀 I’m interested in computational biology.
-- 🌱 I’m currently learning HTML/CSS and Python.
+- 🌱 I’m currently learning HTML, CSS, and Javascript.
-- 🦉 I’m currently working on a final project.
+- 🦉 I’m currently working on ________.

 <!---
 JuniperMar/JuniperMar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.